dian-lun-lin/SNIG/README.md

 # Step 2: Download the Dataset

-You can download the dataset either by yourself or by using our script.
+You can download the dataset either by yourself or by our script.
 ## Download the dataset by our script (Linux):
 ```bash
 ~$ cd bin